 Buying a car is a major financial investment, no matter which make or model you go for.
 It’s natural to want to take good care of it to keep it running, and looking its best.

 Washing a car may seem pretty straightforward, how wrong can you go?
 Well, it turns out there is a right and wrong way to wash your car at home.
 When done properly, regular washing can extend the life of the paint job and turn heads as you drive by.
 Improper washing, on the other hand, can degrade and dull your car’s finish over time.

-Here are the biggest mistakes people make when washing the car at home.
+Here are the biggest mistakes you can make when washing your car at home.

 Cleaning with a kitchen sponge

 A flat sponge can clean your car, but it will likely damage the surface of the paintwork and that will show itself as a mass of light scratches and swirl marks.

 Even if you’ve done a thorough pre-foam and rinse, there will still be tiny particles of dirt on the car.
 These small particles get trapped between the flat sponge and the car and cause damage when drawn across the paintwork.